kcarrel/panIt/README.md

 # PanIt - Version 2(Mobile)
-A makeup collection and inspiration app built for the concious consumer.
+A makeup collection and inspiration app built for the conscious consumer.

 # Technology
 - Golang back end